waiting-for-dev/warden-jwt_auth/README.md

 **Important**: You are encouraged to delimit your regular expression with `^` and `$` to avoid unintentional matches.

 Besides, you need to configure which revocation strategy will be used for each scope.
+If a string is supplied, the revocation strategy will first be looked up as a constant.

 ```ruby
 config.revocation_strategies = { user: RevocationStrategy }